yachty66/AutoBook/README.md

     - fix problem that i sometimes dont get all chapters -
     - make test file where i make continuaton working, i.e. write a whole book via continuation -
     - implement continue book function -
-    - start with cleanup book function
+    - start with cleanup book function -
-        - remove all duplicate chapters and write result back to file
+        - remove all duplicate chapters and write result back to file -
-        - remove all lines which introduce a topic and write result back to file
+        - remove all lines which introduce a topic and write result back to file -
-        - before a new chapter begins make 2 new lines otherwise only one new line
+    - clean code and add print statements everywhere to understand every step which is happening
+    - create my first book